vfarcic/devops26/manuscript/03-quickstart.md

 jx get pipelines
 ```

-The output should show that there are three pipelines, two related to the environments, and one for the *jx-go* project.
+We can see that there are three pipelines named *environment-jx-rocks-production*, *environment-jx-rocks-staging*, and *jx-go* (I'll ignore the existence of the `dummy` pipeline).
+The first two are in charge of deploying applications to staging and production environments.
+Since we are using Kubernetes, those environments are separate namespaces.
+We'll discuss those two later.
+The third job is related to the *jx-go* project we created as a quickstart.

 Similarly, we can also retrieve the list of applications currently managed by Jenkins X.